-- 3.8.3.1 This area should continue to develop with a mixture of commercial, institutional and limited industrial uses, with medium to high density residential intensification encouraged at appropriate locations and on sites of sufficient frontage and area. - 3.8.3.2 Access to 9th Avenue East shall be carefully controlled and sited to ensure the arterial function of the street is maintained. - 3.8.3.3 The City shall require a high level of urban design within this area to enhance its attractions as a main entrance to the City. - 3.8.3.4 At the intersections with east/west streets providing direct access to the River District, the City shall encourage the development of gateway nodes in accordance with Section 8.3.2 and design guidelines prepared by the City. - 3.8.3.5 Within this area, buildings shall be oriented towards the street with parking areas provided to the side or rear as described in Section 8.6.3. - 3.8.3.6 Where redevelopment is undertaken, building height should be limited to reduce the impact of redevelopment on adjacent properties.
+- 3.7.3.1 This area should continue to develop with a mixture of commercial, institutional and limited industrial uses, with medium to high density residential intensification encouraged at appropriate locations and on sites of sufficient frontage and area. - 3.7.3.2 Access to 9th Avenue East shall be carefully controlled and sited to ensure the arterial function of the street is maintained. - 3.7.3.3 The City shall require a high level of urban design within this area to enhance its attractions as a main entrance to the City. - 3.7.3.4 At the intersections with east/west streets providing direct access to the River District Commercial area, the City shall encourage the development of gateway nodes in accordance with Section 8.3.2 and design guidelines prepared by the City. - 3.7.3.5 Within this area, buildings shall be oriented towards the street with parking areas provided to the side or rear as described in Section 8.6.3. - 3.7.3.6 Where redevelopment is undertaken, building height should be considered to reduce the impact of redevelopment on adjacent properties.

-3.8.4 Health and Education District
+3.7.4 Health & Education District

-8th Street East from 10th Avenue East to 17th Avenue East
+8th Street East from 10th Avenue East to 20th Avenue East